Nenotriple/img-txt_viewer/README.md

   - `Text cleanup`: (e.g., removing duplicate tags, trailing commas, extra spaces) happens automatically on save, and can be disabled from the options menu.
   - Text cleanup is optimized for CSV-format captions and can be disabled via the Clean-Text option in the menu.

+# ✨ User Guide

-For more detailed information regarding the tools and features, please refer to the [UserGuide✨](https://github.com/Nenotriple/img-txt_viewer/blob/v1.96_dev/docs/UserGuide.md)found in the repo docs.
+For more detailed information regarding the various tools and features, please refer to the [User Guide✨](https://github.com/Nenotriple/img-txt_viewer/blob/v1.96_dev/docs/UserGuide.md)found in the repo docs.

 <br>